Merit-based prestigious scholarships and fellowships enable select students the opportunity

 personal and professional goals, please use all available resources to evaluate your

 options.
-See Undergraduate Opportunities and Seniors and Post Graduate Opportunities to view several of these scholarships, and their respective UD faculty advisors.
+See Undergraduate Opportunities (Freshman through Juniors) and Postgraduate Opportunities (Seniors and Graduate Students) to view several of these scholarships, and their respective UD faculty advisors.

-University of Dallas students are encouraged to contact Gaby Martin for those scholarships and fellowships which require a school nomination or endorsement
+University of Dallas students are encouraged to contact Gaby O'Neill for scholarships and fellowships which require a school nomination or endorsement

 and to get information regarding other scholarships and fellowships, as well as application

-The faculty advisors will work with well-qualified individuals in the preparation
+UD faculty advisors will work with well-qualified individuals in the preparation of

 and to get the supporting documents in order to be nominated.